 We conquered (excuse the aggression) the entirety of India, all 36 states and union territories.
 There wasn’t a road that didn’t house a KGeN Clan Chief.
 2024 was rife with a lot of offline activity, and campaigns alongside our BAU of quests and tournaments.

 [1] HP Activation: We helped HP (Hewlett Packard) set up stalls in 200 colleges in India as part of their marketing drive.
-We helped with permissions, and ops.
+We handled permissions, strategy and ops end-to-end.

 Farcana: Clan Chief hosted lan (1/300)

-I set up some of our most important growth levers in mid 2024, and also became a part of the top leadership team.
+I set up some of our most important growth levers in mid 2024.

 [1] Fellowship: Empowering existing clan chiefs to become “fellows”, essentially work as interns to onboard more believers into the community.
 Their roadmap included a growth path and a route to becoming full time builders of KGeN.
 Today we have over 100 active fellows, who have onboarded over 1500 qualified Clan Chiefs.